-Repair the World is pleased to offer micro-grants again to support new and long-standing Alternative Break experiences for North American young adults.
-Programs should take place between Dec.
-1, 2016 and Aug.
-31, 2017.
+Repair the World is pleased to offer micro-grants to support new and long-standing Alternative Break experiences for North American young adults.
+Programs should take place between September 1, 2017 and August 31, 2018.
 Micro-grant award amounts will range from $1,000-$5,000 and will vary depending on the number of program participants, program location, emphasis on post-program engagement and other factors.
 All Alternative Break programs must have direct, hands-on service as the core activity, with contextual and Jewish learning and reflection thematically incorporated into the service experience.
-Micro-grant funds may be used to support any aspect of implementing the Alternative Break (e.g. logistics, travel, participant subsidies, and pre and post Alternative Break programming, etc.)
+Micro-grant funds may be used to support any aspect of implementing the Alternative Break (e.g. logistics, travel, participant subsidies, and pre and post Alternative Break programming, etc.).

-Applicants will be notified of grant decisions the week of Oct.
-17, 2016.
+Applicants will be notified of grant decisions November 13, 2017.

 Micro-Grants for Alternative Break Programs Organized by Hillels

 Repair the World is pleased to continue to support Alternative Break programs organized by local Hillel staff members and student leaders.
 Grant disbursements are handled directly by Hillel International and all Hillels seeking funds to support their programs should contact Chayie Chinn, Senior Associate for Global Jewish Experience at Hillel: The Foundation for Jewish Campus Life.

 Contact: Chayie Chinn ([email protected] or 202-449- 6528)

 Alternative Break Program Provider in Repair the World Communities